pconwell/rpi-long-timelapse/README.md

 6. Interface -> Everthing else -> Off (Should alredy be off, so shouldn't need to change)
 7. Localization -> Change settings according to your language/location/timezone/etc
 8. Boot Option -> Desktop/CLI -> Console Autologin (since we are not using the GUI, this disables the GUI and frees up a good chunk of RAM)
-9. Boot Options -> Wait for Network at Boot -> Disabled (You may be able to enable this, but I'm not sure how well this will cooperate with wifi so I disabled this setting.
-I don't want it to hang if it can't immediately connect to wifi for some reason.)
+9. Boot Options -> Wait for Network at Boot -> Enabled (This could potentially cause an issue, but I don't have a good fool-proof solution.
+Since we are not hardwired in, we are going to have to wait for wifi to connect.
+If wifi doesn't connect for some reason, we could get hung during boot.
+But, if we don't wait for boot, the network drive probably won't auto-mount.
+One thing I haven't been able to find in the documentation is what happens if it cannot connect to the network.
+Does it fail and hang?
+Does it eventally boot anyway?
+I don't know...)
 10. Unless you have other specific changes you need/want, exit raspi-config

 `$ sudo shutdown now -r` for good measure